stolsma/mediastore/README.md

-	"dbname": "mediastore",					// Name of the database to use (mediastore is default) "dbuser": "aUsername",					// Database user name. (required) "dbpassword": "aPassword",				// Database user password. (required) "owner": "user@example.com"				// OpenID connect Identification of the owner of this MediaStore. (required) }
+	"dbname": "mediastore",					// Name of the database to use (mediastore is default) "dbuser": "aUsername",					// Database user name. (required) "dbpassword": "aPassword",				// Database user password. (required) "owner": {								// Service owner object (required) "openid": "user@example.com",		// OpenID connect Identification of the owner of this MediaStore. (required) "name": "",							// Name of the owner (optional) "description": ""					// Owner descriptpion (optional)
+	}
+}
 ````